yenicapotediaz/k2/Documentation/tags/README.md

 ## List of tags and usage for ansible roles

 ### always
-**: The tag forces ansible to run a role that have 'always' tag.
+**: This tag forces ansible to run a role that have the 'always' tag.
 Use this for default role such as 'kraken.config'.**

 ### all
  **: If no tags are specified, this 'all' tag will be default tag.**